stesua/energy-monitor/README.md

 - create terraform resource for azure (then gcs and aws)
 - add raspberry metrics, like cpu usage, memory, temperature ...-
 - monitor raspberry pi metrics with influxdb + telegraf https://randomnerdtutorials.com/monitor-raspberry-pi-influxdb-telegraf/
-- check influxdb memory usage
+- check influxdb memory usage (no more issues)
   - try increase swap memory: https://pimylifeup.com/raspberry-pi-swap-file/
 - install script should restart docker services to make new file available there as well (NB: restart grafana and influxdb not docker)
 - install script should install all requirements pip, python3.9, docker, envsubst ...